Engraved mooring stone, or sacrificial altar – Piedras Negras Ruins

 Our journey takes us to two epicenters of the mayan world–the capitols of the powerful jungle city-states of Yaxchilan and Piedras Negras.
 These sites have contributed immensely to our understanding of mayan culture, daily life, and their writing system.
 Our itinerary allows for a full day of exploration at each of these fascinating jungle ruins.

-Arrival: Please plan to arrive in Villahermosa the night before the trip and spend night at Quinta Real Villahermosa.
+Arrival: Please plan to arrive in Villahermosa or Palenque the night before the trip.
 Lodging this night is included in trip fare.

 Day 1: Morning shuttle to Palenque, collect gear, explore town and visit Palenque Ruins.

 Day 2: Leave Palenque early, visit Bonampak Mayan site and continue to Frontera Corizal.
 Spend night at cabins on the banks of the Usumacinta River.

 Day 3: Launch river trip.
 Several hours of floating, lunch on the river, wildlife viewing and local agrarian landscapes.
 Enter Mayan Biosphere preserve and arrive at our camp at the Mayan city of Yaxilan.